eliabntt/custom_6dof_joint_controller/README.md

-# CUSTOM ROS PID CONTROLLER for a FREE FLOATING ROBOT
+# CUSTOM ROS PID CONTROLLER for a FREELY MOVING ROBOT (6DOF)
+### The `main` branch focuses on position setpoints, the `irotate_edits` branch focuses on velocity setpoints.

-The peculiarity of this controller is that it commands a robot in ROS Simulations by directly giving JOINT VELOCITY COMMANDS.
+The peculiarity of this controller is that it commands a robot in ROS Simulations by directly giving _JOINT VELOCITY COMMANDS_.

-The robot with a x-y-z-roll-pitch-yaw set of joints will receive commands to those DIRECTLY!
+The controller is completely customizable.
+You can change the set of joints or add some.
+Check the example in the `irotate_edits` branch where we control `x-y-yaw-camera_yaw-wheel[0,1,2]`-joints.

+The robot will be moved directly by the joints!

-This controller is useful whenever you cannot control the robot with the usual way.
+This controller is useful whenever you cannot control the robot as usual, like omnidirectional robots that need to move perpendicularly to the wheels or in not-fluidodynamics simulation [drones, submarines] or in any other case.

-Each JOINT has a PID associated to it.
+You can associate a PID controller to each JOINT or set the velocities directly.

-You can define FOR EACH JOINT: limits (both position and velocity), PID+Anti windup configs.
+You can define _for each joint_: limits (both position and velocity), PID+Anti windup configs.

 You can either listen to a JointState topic to get the current state or you can subscribe to an odometry topic.

+### Main branch

 joint_names: ["x_joint", "y_joint", "z_joint", "roll_joint", "pitch_joint", "yaw_joint"]

 The publish rate is 100Hz.

+### Installation

+Simply download and build, you just need standard ros packages.

+### Launch and config

 You can launch the node with